Blane245/musicgenerator/docs/CMG User Manual.md

 The frequencies of the equalizer are not adjustable, but the gains are.
 They may be varied from -15 to +15 by moving the gain slider.
 The default values for all filter gains is 0, which can be restored by clicking the equalizer reset button.

-<a id="RoomVolume"></a>
-## Room Volume
-The volume slider affects the final volume of the generated sound.
-The slider has a default value of 0, indicating the no addition gain is applied.
-It ranges from +5 to -5 in steps of 1.
-Positive values increase the volume, while negative values decrease the volume.

 <a id="PreviewingandRecording"></a>
 # Previewing and Recording
 The whole idea of this application is to produce sound from the defined generators.
 This is accomplished using the Preview and Record buttons.
 The buttons are only active when there is at least one generator defined that can produce sound.
 When either *Preview* or *Record* is selected, a *Stop* button will appear allowing the review or record to be prematurely stopped.

+The best way to determine how these

 <div class="note">*Note: All input functions are disabled, except the room compressor, equalizer, and volume until the preview/record is stopped or completed.</div><br/>